 The course was created in partnership with the Smithsonian Institute.
 Consequently, it includes images of artifacts from the Smithsonian’s collections.
 While images enrich the course and the video version of the course is preferable, there’s no significant loss of essential content with only the audio.

 A free, downloadable, 309-page guidebook can be accessed from the course page online.
 The guidebook is essentially the script for the course, although there seem to be significant chunks of material in the lectures that are skipped in the guidebook.
 The guidebook has two or three questions for each lecture.
 Students should either discuss or write out responses to these questions.
 For example, two questions for the lecture “James Wilson’s Executive” are “1.
 What were James Wilson’s arguments in favor of a single-person executive?” and “2.
 What arguments were put forward for direct election of the executive?” (p.
 124).
-As you can see, these questions will typically require essay type responses rather than brief answers.
+As you can see, these questions will typically require essay-type responses rather than brief answers.

 Students should be able to complete this course in less than a semester.
-Because it is limited in both scope (the amount of U.S. history covered) and time required, you will need to combine it with other material for a complete high school level course.
+Because it is limited in both scope (the amount of U.S. history covered) and time required, you need to combine it with other material for a complete high school level course.

 You might consider using John Degree’s Take A Stand guide American History from the American Revolution to 1914.
 This guide provides a research and writing component that fits very well using the first six of its thirteen lessons alongside “America’s Founding Fathers.”